-Wildfire Impacts relating to Wildfire have been reduced to Less than Significant with mitigation incorporated as described by Mitigation Measures WDF-1 through WDF-5:
+Wildfire Impacts relating to Wildfire (WDF) have been reduced to Less than Significant with mitigation incorporated as described by Mitigation Measure WDF-1 through WDF-5:

-WDF-1: Construction activities shall occur during a red flag warning (per the local fire department and/or national weather service) and wind, temperature and relative humidity shall be monitored in order to minimize the risk of wildfire.
-Grading shall not occur on windy days that could increase the risk of wildfire spread should the equipment create a spark.
+- WDF-1: Construction activities will not take place during a red flag warning (per the local fire department and/or national weather service) and wind, temperature and relative humidity will be monitored in order to minimize the risk of wildfire.
+Grading will not occur on windy days that could increase the risk of wildfire spread should the equipment create a spark. - WDF-2: Prior to cultivation, the applicant shall provide 100' of defensible space around all buildings.
+This does not require tree removal, but it does require removal of grasses and brush, and limbing trees up to a height of 8'. - WDF-3: Prior to cultivation, the applicant shall schedule a site visit with the Building Official or designee to verify that the roads, gates and site are PRC 4290 and 4291 compliant.

-WDF-2: A water tender shall be present onsite during earthwork to reduce risk of wildfire and dust.